 If we haven't been introduced yet, I’m Stephanie Dickerson.
-I'm a mama to three small children, an Ayurvedic Practitioner and a motherhood coach.
+I'm an LMT, a mama to three young children, an Ayurvedic Practitioner and a motherhood coach.

-I want to get to know YOU, so I hope you'll reach out and book a call with me today.
+By the end of this, you are going to know ALL about me-- but I want to get to know YOU!
+So I hope you'll reach out and book a call with me today.
 Or send me a message to say hi and let me know you are here!
 I'd love to hear from you.
 But for now let me share with you my story.

 When women ask me what I do, I tell them that I help women to find spiritual solutions to the common problems of motherhood we face today.
 I help them regain their sense of balance...physically, mentally, emotionally, and at the deep soul level.

 And most importantly in their family life.

 And while that might seem a bit heady, the way that I do it is very down to earth - through straight forward truth-telling and simple, time tested spiritual truths based in Ayurveda.